imsaksham-c/SafetyAtWorkplace-Helmet-and-Mask-Detection/helmet-detection/README.md

 ## Trained Model File
 https://drive.google.com/drive/folders/1LK8v6VrBXLYUIVgmB__xxoVM1HiQfkEz?usp=sharing
+Download the model file and place it in the model folder in helmet-detection folder

 ## Testing the Model
 For testing, I have created an intractive notebook with all the details and results displayed.